cawfree/react-dataflow/README.md

   () => true,
 );

-// XXX: Ensure that the Export component passed into the
-//      Clock instance is registered to carry a boolean
-//      "cout" prop along a wire.
 Clock.exportPropTypes = {
   cout: PropTypes.bool,
 };

-// XXX: The inverter takes it's input signal, and flips it! const Inverter = ({ Export, input }) => (
+const Inverter = ({ Export, input }) => (
   <Export
     output={!input}